oneapi-src/ishmem/docs/_sources/rma.rst

 object from a different PE to a contiguous data object on the local PE.
 The routines return after the data has been delivered to the **dest** array on the local PE.

+""""""""""""""""""""
+ISHMEMX_GET_ON_QUEUE
+""""""""""""""""""""
+Copies data from a specified PE.

+In the functions below, TYPE is one of the standard RMA types and has a corresponding TYPENAME specified by Table :ref:`Standard RMA Types<stdrmatypes>`, and SIZE is one of 8, 16, 32, 64, 128.

+.. cpp:function:: template<typename TYPE> sycl::event ishmemx_get_on_queue(TYPE* dest, const TYPE* source, size_t nelems, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_TYPENAME_get_on_queue(TYPE* dest, const TYPE* source, size_t nelems, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_getSIZE_on_queue(void* dest, const void* source, size_t nelems, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+.. cpp:function:: sycl::event ishmemx_getmem_on_queue(void* dest, const void* source, size_t nelems, int pe, sycl::queue& q, const std::vector<sycl::event>& deps)

+  :param dest: Local address of the data object containing the data to be updated.
+The type of **dest** should match the TYPE and TYPENAME according to the table of :ref:`Standard RMA types<stdrmatypes>`.
+  :param source: Symmetric address of the source data object.
+The type of **source** should match the TYPE and TYPENAME according to the table of :ref:`RMA types<stdrmatypes>`.
+  :param nelems: Number of elements in the **dest** and **source** arrays.
+For ``ishmem_getmem``, ``ishmemx_getmem_on_queue``, and ``ishmemx_getmem_work_group``, elements are bytes.
+  :param pe: PE number of the remote PE.
+  :param q: The SYCL queue on which to execute the operation. **q** must be mapped to the GPU tile assigned to the calling PE.
+  :param deps: An optional vector of SYCL events that the operation depends on.
+  :returns: The SYCL event created upon submitting the operation to the SYCL runtime.

+Callable from the **host**.

+**Description:**
+The `get` routines provide a method for copying a contiguous symmetric data object from a different PE to a contiguous data object on the local PE.
+The routines return after the data has been delivered to the **dest** array on the local PE.

+To ensure the contents of **dest** are valid, refer to the :ref:`on_queue API Completion Semantics<on_queue_api_completion_semantics>` section.

 """"""""""""""""""""""
 ISHMEMX_GET_WORK_GROUP